+Parameter Test Method Purpose

+Total Nitrogen Kjelulationdahl/ Ion Used to determine the total amount of nitrogen in the

+- Chromatography/ samples.

+Calculation

-Parameter Test Method Purpose Total Nitrogen Kjelulationdahl/ lon Chromatography/ Calculation Used to determine the total amount of nitrogen in the samples.
-Total Phosphate Ion Chromatography/ Stannous Chloride Used to determine the total amount of phosphate in the samples.
-Total Organic Matter Walkley-black This parameter is a determinant of soil fertility and capability to deliver nutrients to plants.
+Total Phosphate Ion Chromatography/ Used to determine the total amount of phosphate in the

+Stannous Chloride samples.

+Total Organic Matter Walkley-black This parameter is a determinant of soil fertility and capability

+- to deliver nutrients to plants.